uarizona-fnsv/bootstrap/docs/components/progress.md

-# Progress
+---
+title: 'Progress'

-<p class="lead">Documentation and examples for using Bootstrap custom progress bars featuring support for stacked bars, animated backgrounds, and text labels.</p>
+description: 'Documentation and examples for using Bootstrap custom progress bars featuring support for stacked bars, animated backgrounds, and text labels.'
+bootstrap-link: ''
+---

 ## How it works